Fepozopo/termagick/README.md

 - Inline terminal image preview support for compatible terminals (kitty graphics protocol, iTerm2 OSC 1337 inline images, and Sixel-capable terminals).
 Previewing prefers kitty, then iTerm2, then Sixel.
 If none are supported, it attempts to use chafa.
 - Save edited images to arbitrary output files.
 - Preview is non-blocking and best-effort; failures do not interrupt the interactive flow.
+- Check-for-updates support triggered from the interactive UI (`u` key).
+See "Updates & check-for-updates" below for details.

 ---